sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   ```
   pip install pykneer-0.0.3-py3-none-any.whl # use autofill to install the new version
   ```
-- Copy here the `demo/input` folder  and run all the notebooks of the demo
+- In `test_release` copy the `demo/input` folder  and run all the notebooks of the demo